 Digital tools like HappyNeuron Pro provide a platform to practice cognitive skills, but you have to help your patients understand the purpose of their practice and how it transfers into everyday life.
 The transfer of skills from one setting into another is called generalization.
 The process that fosters behavior change following cognitive intervention is called bridging.
 Bridging aims to achieve generalization, but can only successfully be done with guidance from a therapist.

-With HappyNeuron Pro, you can select exercises for your patients to perform at home and in the clinic.
+With HappyNeuron Pro, you can select exercises for your patients to perform at home and in the clinic based on their therapy goals.
 For example, your patient may tell you: “I have trouble remembering faces and names.
 It’s hard for me to go to family events because I get distracted and overwhelmed seeing people because I don’t remember their names or things about them”.

-For guidance on bridging, you can purchase Alice Medalia and Chris Bowie’s guide Cognitive Remediation To Improve Functional Outcomes .
+It is key to get creative with bridging scenarios so that clients are exposed to different situations and can practice employing strategies.
+For guidance on bridging, you can purchase Alice Medalia and Chris Bowie’s Cognitive Remediation Guide to Improve Functional Outcomes .

 What People Say About Our Program

 ” I loved trying to find out how I could support them, how I could learn what they knew and how I could learn to tap into their knowledge and make communicating easier for them.”

 Louise Kavanagh – Special Education Teacher – Dubai British School Jumeirah Park – Jumeirah Park, Dubai, United Arab Emirates